Contrast-Security-OSS/docs/content/admin/org_settings/ServerDefaults.md

 >**Note:** Administrators are emailed each time a server is licensed.
 As servers go up and down frequently, you may want to setup an email filter for any unwanted traffic.
 Contrast is working on making this configurable in the future.

 ## Log Level
 The Log Level field allows you to control which events are processed by server logging, and can help you more effectively capture events.
-We generally recommend that you run in **Error** mode unless a problem occurs and you're asked to collect more metrics by support.
+Contrast generally recommends that you run in **Error** mode unless a problem occurs and you're asked to collect more metrics by support.

 For more details on log levels, go to the [Server Settings](user-servers.html#settings) article.